 Many sites use "cookies," devices that track specific information about the user, such as name, email address, and shopping preferences.
 Cookies can be disabled.
 Ask your Internet service provider for more information.

-Set up some simple rules for your kids to follow while they're using the Internet, such as:
+Set up some guidelines for your kids to use while they're online, such as:

-Chat rooms are virtual online rooms where chat sessions take place.
+Forums, or chat rooms, are virtual online rooms where chat sessions take place.
 They're set up according to interest or subject, such as a favorite sport or TV show.
-Because people can communicate with each other alone or in a group, chat rooms are among the most popular destinations on the Web — especially for kids and teens.
+Because people can communicate with each other alone or in a group, these places can be popular online destinations — especially for kids and teens.

-But chat rooms can pose hazards for kids.
+But these sites can pose hazards for kids.
 Some kids have met "friends" in chat rooms who were interested in exploiting them.
 No one knows how common chat-room predators are, but pedophiles (adults who are sexually interested in children) are known to frequent chat rooms.

 These predators sometimes prod their online acquaintances to exchange personal information, such as addresses and phone numbers, thus putting the kids they are chatting with — and their families — at risk.

 Pedophiles often pose as teenagers in chat rooms.
-Because many kids have been told by parents not to give out their home phone numbers, pedophiles may encourage kids to call them; with caller ID the offenders instantly have the kids' phone numbers.
+Because many kids have been told by parents not to give out their phone numbers, pedophiles may encourage kids to call them — and if they do, caller ID will instantly give the offenders the kids' phone numbers.

 Warning signs of a child being targeted by an online predator include spending long hours online, especially at night, phone calls from people you don't know, or unsolicited gifts arriving in the mail.
 If your child suddenly turns off the computer when you walk into the room, ask why and monitor computer time more closely.
 Withdrawal from family life and reluctance to discuss online activities are other signs to watch for.